ifarup/colourlab/README.md

 Any existing colour space can be used as the base for the transformation.
 Currently, the following common colour space transformations have been defined:

-* TransformLinear: A linear transformation defined by a 3x3 matrix (represented as a ndarray of shape (3,3)).
+* **colour.space.TransformLinear**: A linear transformation defined by a 3x3 matrix (represented as a ndarray of shape (3,3)).
-* TransformGamma: A gamma correction applied individually to all channels.
+* **colour.space.TransformGamma**: A gamma correction applied individually to all channels.
 If the channel values are negative (should not be the case for RGB type spaces, but occurs, e.g., in IPT), the gamma transform is applied to the absolute value of the channel, and the sign is added in the end.
-* TransformPolar: Transform the two last colour coordinates from cartesian to polar.
+* **colour.space.TransformPolar**: Transform the two last colour coordinates from cartesian to polar.
 This can be used, e.g., to transform from CIELAB to CIELCH.
 Keep in mind, though, that this transformation is singular at the origin of the chromatic plane, and that this can confuse some colour metrics.
 The angle is represented in radians.
-* TransformCartesian: The oposite of the above.
+* **colour.space.TransformCartesian**: The oposite of the above.
-* TransformxyY: The projective transform from, e.g., XYZ to xyY, with that order of the coordinates.
+* **colour.space.TransformxyY**: The projective transform from, e.g., XYZ to xyY, with that order of the coordinates.
-* TransformCIELAB: The non-linear transformation from XYZ to CIELAB, including the linear part for small XYZ values.
+* **colour.space.TransformCIELAB**: The non-linear transformation from XYZ to CIELAB, including the linear part for small XYZ values.
 The white point is a parameter, so this transformation can be used also to create CIELAB D50, etc. The base space does not have to be XYZ, so this transform can also be used to create, e.g., the DIN99 colour spaces.
-* TransformCIELUV: The non-linear transformation from XYZ to CIELUV, including the linear part for small XYZ values.The white point is a parameter, so this transformation can be used also to create CIELUV D50, etc.
+* **colour.space.TransformCIELUV**: The non-linear transformation from XYZ to CIELUV, including the linear part for small XYZ values.The white point is a parameter, so this transformation can be used also to create CIELUV D50, etc.
-* TransformSRGB: The non-linear gamma-like correction from linear RGB with sRGB primaries to the non-linear sRGB colour space.
+* **colour.space.TransformSRGB**: The non-linear gamma-like correction from linear RGB with sRGB primaries to the non-linear sRGB colour space.

 In addition, the following more special colour space transforms are available:

-* TransformLogCompressL
+* colour.space.TransformLogCompressL
-* TransformLogCompressC
+* colour.space.TransformLogCompressC
-* TransformPoincareDisk
+* colour.space.TransformPoincareDisk
-* TransformCIEDE00
+* colour.space.TransformCIEDE00
-* TransformLGJOSA
+* colour.space.TransformLGJOSA
-* TransformLGJE
+* colour.space.TransformLGJE

 Adding to this, new colour space transforms can be defined as classes inheriting from the colour.space.Transform base class.